Optimal training-conditional regret for online conformal prediction: Problem formulation and key metrics

 Consider a sequence of $T$ {\em independent} data points arriving sequentially, denoted by $Z_t = (X_t, Y_t) \in \mathcal{X} \times \mathbb{R}$, $t=1,\dots,T$, where the set $\mathcal{X}$ represents the feature domain.
 At each time $t$, the feature $X_t$ is revealed first, and the response $Y_t$ becomes available after a prediction set has been formed.
 Throughout this paper, we use $Z_{1:t}=\{(X_s,Y_s)\}_{s\leq t}$ to denote the set of all data up to time $t$.

-\paragraph{Procedure.} An online conformal prediction procedure operates as follows.
-Given the data $\{(X_s,Y_s)\}_{s<t}$ observed prior to time $t$ and the newly arrived feature $X_t$, an online conformal prediction algorithm---denoted by $\pi$---seeks to construct a prediction set
+\paragraph{Procedure.} An online conformal prediction procedure $\pi$ operates as follows.
+Let $U$ denote---when $\pi$ is a randomized procedure---the internal randomness of $\pi$, generated via a random seed and assumed to be independent of the data.
+Given the samples $\{(X_s,Y_s)\}_{s<t}$ observed prior to time $t$, the newly arrived feature $X_t$, and the internal randomness $U$, algorithm $\pi$ seeks to construct a prediction set

 designed to contain \(Y_t\) with probability exceeding---and ideally close to---the target level \(1-\alpha\).
 Here, we often write $\mathcal{C}_t$ for brevity if it is clear from the context.
 The set $\mathcal{C}_t$ is typically built with the aid of a non-conformity score function $s_t(\cdot,\cdot)$ along with a fitted predictive model $\widehat{\mu}_t(\cdot)$.
 In this paper, we consider two practically important scenarios, distinguished by how the predictive models and non-conformity scores are trained. \begin{itemize} \item {\em Online conformal prediction with pretrained scores.} In this scenario, both the score functions and the predicted models are pretrained on a separate, independent dataset or data stream.
 As a result, the $s_t(\cdot,\cdot)$'s are independent of the online data stream on which the prediction sets are constructed, while still being allowed to evolve over time.